 - 1. Events at Which Alcohol Is Available: Recognized student organizations that sponsor events at which alcohol is made available must ensure that they encourage responsible consumption of alcohol in the publicity, promotion, and execution of their events.
 Before making alcohol available at an event, the student leader(s) of the recognized student organizations are urged to consider that doing so will likely exclude a significant number of students who choose not to attend any events at which alcohol is made available.
 If alcohol is made available at an event sponsored by a recognized student organization: - a.
 Consumption of alcoholic beverages shall not be the primary focus of the event. - b.
 The promotion of the event shall not be done in a manner that emphasizes or promotes the consumption of alcohol. - c.
-A maximum of two alcoholic beverages per person is allowed and must be monitored via drink tickets or some other mechanism. - d.
-A member of ASU staff or faculty must be present to distribute said drink tickets. - e.
+The sponsoring recognized student organization shall act responsibly in determining the amount of alcohol to be made available. - d.
+Prior to the event, a member of the sponsoring recognized student organization shall email the Associate Dean of Students to provide notification that alcohol will be made available at the event. - e.
 The sponsoring recognized student organization shall take appropriate measures to prevent the abuse of alcohol at the event, including not serving or selling or permitting the service or sale of alcoholic beverages at the event to any person who is intoxicated or disorderly. - f.
 No alcohol shall be sold or served to anyone under the age of 21, and no one under the age of 21 may consume alcoholic beverages at the event.
 Any person authorized to serve alcoholic beverages who has reason to question whether the person ordering or attempting to order alcoholic beverages is under the age of 21 shall require that person to show an identification card that includes a photograph, proving that the individual is at least 21 years of age. - g.
 Food and non-alcoholic beverages shall be made available at the event. - h.
-If an event sponsored by a recognized student organization does not meet one or more of the preceding standards, any member of the law school community who is aware of the shortcoming is encouraged to report it to the Dean's Designee.
-The student leader(s) of the recognized student organization will then be asked to meet with the Dean's Designee, and together the parties will take the necessary steps to ensure these standards will be met at future events.
+If an event sponsored by a recognized student organization does not meet one or more of the preceding standards, any member of the law school community who is aware of the shortcoming is encouraged to report it to the Associate Dean of Students.
+The student leader(s) of the recognized student organization will then be asked to meet with the Associate Dean of Students, and together the parties will take the necessary steps to ensure these standards will be met at future events.